 The girls were not squiggly today, as they sometimes have been during conversation that expand perceptions.
 It felt that we had grown accustomed to this level of discourse.
 We had crossed a bridge and they were able to sit observant, interested and aligned.

 “Our sexual organs, are something to respect and protect, and use wisely, and this means that others do not touch them, unless they are invited to or we are comfortable with it because we are attracted to them.
-It is ok to touch yourself as you know, and exploring your body for health and wellness and pleasure with yourself and others will be part of life, but people do not touch you without permission, or consent or understanding.”
+It is ok to touch yourself as you know.
+And exploring your body for health and wellness and pleasure with yourself and others will be part of life, but people do not touch you without permission, or consent.”

 I took a moment then to ask them what they thought about that.
 “Would it feel interesting or strange if someone tried to touch your vagina without permission?”
 Both the girls agreed they would not like it.